LAST UPDATED: 29/04/2022

 - HZJZ County Institutes for Public Health – After they subscribe to the vaccination list and get the appointment

-Below are the steps to get a COVID-19 vaccination in Croatia for persons without Croatian health insurance and tourists, according to the Croatian Red Cross and HZJZ.
+Below are the steps to get a COVID-19 vaccination in Croatia for people without Croatian health insurance and tourists, according to the Croatian Red Cross and HZJZ.

-Note: You don’t have to receive both doses of the COVID-19 vaccine at the same location.
-It is possible to receive the second dose at another location.
-However, you can’t receive two doses of different vaccines.
+Note: You don’t have to receive all doses of the COVID-19 vaccine at the same location.
+It is possible to receive the second or booster dose at another location.

 Step #1 Contact HZJZ